krdn-dev/webghost/README.en.md

 - **Local mode** — simulation of visitors only on your server.
 Used by default, creates a complete picture of an active site.

-- **Mutual simulation mode** (`--remote`) — both servers exchange traffic.
+- **Mutual simulation mode** — both servers exchange traffic.
 Your server creates a lightweight simulation for itself and a full simulation for the remote server.
 This makes traffic bidirectional and even more natural for DPI.

 Exact parameters (number of sessions, burst probability) are not disclosed for security reasons — they are part of the DPI evasion strategy.